Progress report for LNC19-427

 Manure is a valuable nutrient source that supplies both macro- and micro- nutrients for plant uptake.
 It also increases soil organic matter which leads to better soil structure, water holding capacity, and microbial activity.
 There are sustainable benefits to using composted manure over raw manure, such as decreased transportation costs, fewer pathogens and weed seeds, reduced nutrient pollution, less odor, and increased organic nitrogen content.
 However, although composting manure is a common practice in some regions, it is only recently gaining popularity in Minnesota and North Dakota.

-This project was performed as an online workshop in year one due to the COVID-19 pandemic.
+This project was performed as an online workshop in 2020 due to the COVID-19 pandemic.
 Thirteen educational videos were released to registrants.
 Registrants were able to view the videos at their leisure.
 These videos included lectures, applied composting procedures, interviews with the producer cooperators and tours of their operations, and an interactive diagnostic video where participants identified compost problems and made decisions on how to correct them.
 One week after the videos were released, a live online discussion was held with the producer panel to answer questions and discuss the topics outlined in the videos.

 To evaluate the accomplishments and effectiveness of this project, we will use process, output, and outcome indicators.
 For process indicators we will 1) collect the number of participants at each composting workshop including producers as well as Extension educators and agency partners, 2) record the number of inquiries received about composting manure because of the workshops, 3) record the number of radio interviews and printed articles in regards to the composting workshops, and 4) keep track of visits/likes on social media outlets.